 Many of those we regard as being capable and efficient weren't born that way.
 They develop and hone their abilities through hard work, dedication and effective management of their time and resources – and through this, they become better at what they do.

-We all strive to be good at our work, but an important distinction which many still need to learn is that perfection in a collaborative work environment is often impossible.
+We all strive to be good at our work, but an important distinction which many still need to learn is that perfection in a is often impossible.
 Sure, you can bust a gut and prop up your end of the project or deal, but you can’t always carry the entire thing.

 Ditch the multitasking